prisma/prisma1/examples/env-variables/README.md

 Despite the fact that this service contains two function implementations, only _one_ of them will be deployed at any given time!
 Which one that is depends on the value of the environment variable `GREETING` when `graphcool deploy` is invoked.
 That's because the `greeting.handler.code.src` property refers to this environment variable: `./src/${env:GREETING}.js`.

 When `graphcool deploy` is called, the CLI will read the value of the environment variable and replace `${env:GREETING}` with it.
-If the value of greeting is something other than `hello` or `hey`, the `graphcool deploy` will fail with the message that the referenced source file does not exist.
+If the value of `GREETING` is something other than `hello` or `hey`, the `graphcool deploy` will fail with the message that the referenced source file does not exist.

 ### Referencing environment variables in _functions_ at runtime